manuchandel/Wiki-Human-Python-Scraper/README.md

 ## Wiki-Human-Python-Scrapper
 This is a scrapper written in python which scrapes data of wiki Humans and stores it in a MySql database.<br>
 Wiki-Human here refers to humans who have their own wikipedia page.<br>
-Here is the .mysql [file](https://goo.gl/sB0Psh) containing data scraped using above scraper.
+Here is the .sql [file](https://goo.gl/sB0Psh) containing data scraped using above scraper.

 ## LICENSE